TRAVERSE ENGINEERING

 Submit your route

-Provide your route in KML, KMZ, GeoJSON, or corridor description.
+Provide your route in KML, KMZ, GeoJSON, or a corridor description.
 Include known constraints, crossing concerns, or schedule pressures.
-No file yet?
-A corridor description works fine.
+TAI processes whatever format your team already works in — no reformatting required.

 2